Discover some of the best things to do in Ghent and find out why those in the know rate Ghent above Belgium’s other popular tourist destinations.

 St Bavo’s Cathedral Facts

-A climb to the top of the Belfry is one of the most popular things to do in Ghent.
-While there are some impressive bell exhibits on the way up, it is the view everyone comes for.
+A climb to the top of the Belfry tower is one of the most popular things to do in Ghent.
+While there are some impressive bell exhibits on the way up, it is the view everyone comes to see.

 Belfry of Ghent Facts